haxiomic/haxe-glsl-parser/NOTES.md

-- Should the defined operator be only part of the preprocessor?
+- Should the 'defined' operator be only part of the preprocessor?
 - Add a parameter to Tokenizer to disable storing line and column and position in the token?